-In a milk tolerance test, you will be given a glass of milk (about 500ml) and afterwards, your blood sugar levels will be tested.
-If your blood sugar levels do not rise, you may be lactose intolerant.
+In a milk tolerance test, you will be given a glass of milk (about 500ml) and your blood sugar levels will be tested.
+If your blood sugar levels do not rise after drinking the milk, you may be lactose intolerant.

 Small bowel biopsy

 As a small bowel biopsy is an invasive surgical procedure, it is rarely used to diagnose lactose intolerance.
-However, it may be carried out to confirm whether or not your symptoms are being caused by another condition, such as coeliac disease (a bowel condition that is caused by intolerance to a protein called gluten).
+However, it may be carried out to see if your symptoms are being caused by another condition, such as coeliac disease (a bowel condition that is caused by intolerance to a protein called gluten).

 In a small bowel biopsy, a sample of your small intestinal lining is taken using an endoscope (a thin, flexible tube with a light and a tiny cutting tool at the end) that is passed down your throat.
 This will be carried out under local anaesthetic (a painkilling medication), so it will not hurt.

 The sample of intestinal lining will be tested to see how much lactase it contains.
 If it only contains a small amount of lactase, it is likely you are lactose intolerant.
 The sample can also be examined to look for signs of a possible underlying conditions such as coeliac disease.